LLM-Friendly Content Architecture: Structuring B2B Tech Blogs for Perplexity AI Retrieval

 The design of AI engines naturally works against using as few tokens as possible and using the most facts.
 A top search engine retrieval agent will ignore your site if you don't get to the point of your technical facts within 500 words of the introduction.

-Bluf is an absolute baseline rule for LLM-friendly indexing.
+For LLM-friendly indexing, Bluf is an absolute baseline rule.

-After supplying the direct answer block, fill the rest of the space with the depth of meaning, technical details, and architecture that substantiates your answer.
+After providing the straight answer block, fill in the remaining space with the architectural, technical details, and depth of meaning that support your response.

-Perplexity will not read your blog post as a human essayist; instead, it breaks it down into small context window chunks, also known as "chunks.
+Perplexity divides your blog post into tiny context window sections, or "chunks," rather than reading it like a human essayist would.
 When a single page tries to convey too much information on the same page, the vector representation gets diluted.

 To counter this, your B2B tech blog architecture needs to be tight and interlinked with topical clusters.